SPICA-group/spica-tools/README.md

   * `gen_lmpin` : generate a LAMMPS input file for SPICA or pSPICA
   * `gen_gmxin` : generate GROMACS input files for SPICA or pSPICA

-* C (in `c/`, cannot be used with cg_spica, must be compiled by the unix command `make` in each directory)
-  * setup_lammps
-  * setup_gromacs

-  The setup_lammps/gromacs codes have the same functionality as setup_lmp/gmx described above, respectively.
-They may be useful for generating MD input files for very large systems.

 ## License